-There will be greater opportunities to both preserve and resurrect historic quarters and past industrial buildings, attracting the expanding creative industries that are seen as holding the key to modern city economies, industries that thrive on urban concentration.
+There are also opportunities to both preserve and resurrect historic quarters and past industrial buildings, attracting the expanding creative and tech industries that are seen as holding the key to modern city economies, industries that thrive on urban concentration.

-So whilst the future use of city centre buildings for large corporates is being seriously challenged, another upside is the regeneration of local communities with small towns, urban and suburban villages.
+So whilst the future use of city centre buildings for large corporates is being seriously challenged, an upside is the regeneration of local communities with small towns, urban and suburban villages.